frankielp/MathsAI/README.md

-# MathML
- Fundamental Mathematics for ML
+# Mathematics Foundation for AI